aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 (`onemod.mod` and `twomod.mod`) and the submodule interface files (`onemod.smod` and `twomod.smod`).
 (Fun fact: `onemod.mod` and
-`onemod.smod` are the same files byte by byte, at least with gfrotran.)
+`onemod.smod` are the same files byte by byte, at least with `gfortran`.)
 Once we have these prerequisite files, we compile the children submodules:
 ~~~
 gfortran -c one@proc.f90